wileyw/DeepLearningDemos/README.md

 https://machinelearningmastery.com/how-to-evaluate-generative-adversarial-networks/

 ## Current Plan
-Minutes (10/31/2019):
+Minutes (12/31/2019):
-* Tranformer Model, in two+ weeks.
-(Michael)
 • How can we evaluate the results?
 Not just qualitative, but also quantitatively.
 (John)
 • Find out what GAN data can be used?...function, or different training method.
 (John)
-• 30 minutes tutorial write up framework (Wiley, Michael)
+• 30 minutes blog post tutorial write up framework (Wiley, Mike)
-• NLP.
-Text content classification.
-(Michael Present)
-• Google Colab content.
-(Michael)
+• Google Colab content, run CycleGAN on GPU instead of CPU (Mike)
+• Review ICCV papers (Mike, Wiley)
+• Implement something with Transformers (Mike)

 ## Specific Interesting Architectures
 Note: